humblelistener/eventstore/Readme.md

-# Event store docker container (allows injecting your own event store configuration)
+# Event store docker container

+## Allows injecting your own event store configuration

+## Includes sample to deploy to elastic beanstalk single instance docker container

 ## Why another event store docker image?
 The docker containers out there have configurations pretty much set in them.
 This container will allow you to inject a configuration file (eventstore.conf).